nigelmalaba1/Serverless-Architecture-with-AWS-Lambda/README.md

 In the Cloud9 IDE, click on "AWS", then right-click on "Lambda", and choose to "Create Lambda SAM Application".

-For settings of the SAM app, select Python 3.7/3.8 as the runtime, select "AWS SAM Hello World" as the SAM application template, choose the directory to store the files, and name your app "checkDB".
+For settings of the SAM app, select Python 3.7/3.8 as the runtime, select "AWS SAM Hello World" as the SAM application template, choose the directory to store the files, and name your app "readDB".

 In the Cloud9 IDE, click on "Environment" and check the file hierarchy.
 Find your Lambda function's folder and open the sub-folder "hello-world".

-Replace "app.py" with the file checkDB/hello_world/app.py from this repository.
+Replace "app.py" with the file readDB/hello_world/app.py from this repository.

 Modify app.py, change the name of the DynamoDB table and the name of the SQS queue.